liuchengxu/space-vim/README.md

 ## For whom?

 - the vim beginners
+- the vimmers who pursuit a beautiful appearance
 - the users using both vim and spacemacs

 If you have been a vimmer for quite a while, just pick out the part you are interested in. space-vim is well-organized due to the layers concept, you can easily find what you want.